jackwimbish/tenorwisp/_docs/codebase_review.md

 ## 3. Key Features Implemented

 The application is now a functional prototype with a sophisticated, dual-backend architecture.

+-   **Service-Oriented Refactoring:** Core features like real-time chat and user submissions have been refactored to use a service-oriented architecture, significantly improving code quality.
+    -   **Dependency Injection:** The `get_it` package was introduced as a service locator to manage dependencies, decoupling UI components from the services they consume.
+    -   **Centralized Business Logic:** All direct Firestore calls have been moved out of the widgets and into dedicated service classes (e.g., `ChatService`, `SubmissionService`).
+This makes the logic reusable, testable, and easier to maintain.
+    -   **Simplified Widgets:** UI widgets (`ChatScreen`, `SubmissionScreen`) are now much simpler, responsible only for displaying state and capturing user input, delegating all business logic to the service layer.

 -   **User Submission & Status Flow:** A complete, secure, and user-friendly flow has been implemented for the AI discussion platform.
     -   **Dynamic UI:** A new `SubmissionScreen` allows users to submit, view, and withdraw their topic ideas.
 The UI dynamically adapts, showing a submission form or the user's active submission status.